FAQ: Frequently Asked Questions

 DC Motors Field and Interpole Rewind Prices Include:

-Our prices are for rewinding shunt-wound main-fields only, if compound wound fields or series wound fields are rewound, 15% should be added to our armature rewind prices.
+Our prices are for rewinding shunt-wound main-fields only, if compound wound fields or series wound fields are rewound, 15% should be added to our rewind prices.
 Permanent magnet fields are not covered by this pricing.
 Vaughen's does not provide pricing for exciter fields on generators.

 Rewind Prices for DC Armature plus Fields and Interpoles: